FabioRNobrega/ecommerce-elixir-phoenix-example/README.md

 In this chapter we create a Phoenix application inside an existing umbrella app, and we use the old Auction app as data to our template, and now we are able to render the HTML in a local view [localhost:4000](http://localhost:4000)

 ---

 ### **PART2/chapter-007**

 In this chapter we create a a connection between the application with PostgreSQL using [Ecto](https://hexdocs.pm/ecto/Ecto.html).
 With that set we create now a real database for the items and and a simple Create, Read and Delete system.

 ---

+### **PART2/chapter-008**

+In this chapter we create a update and learning a little about ecto changeset and validations functions.

+---